Hat Item Number: 853/1 from the MOA: University of British Columbia

 Description

-A woman's red wool hat trimmed with wide bands composed of many rows of multi-coloured embroidered ribbon, rickrack, and braid.
+Woman's red wool hat.
+Hat is trimmed with wide bands composed of many rows of multi-coloured embroidered ribbon, rickrack, and braid.
 Puffy, high crown is gathered onto the contoured headband which ends in long ear flaps secured under the chin with red ribbon ties.
 Partially lined with multi-coloured striped cotton canvas.
 Front edge eased to fit closely around the face.

 History Of Use